Mallari (film): Production

-Mallari was directed by Derick Cabrido and was based on the script made by Enrico Santos.
+Mallari was directed by Derick Cabrido and was based on the script written by Enrico Santos.
 The script underwent seven revisions before filming.
 The film was produced under Mentorque Productions and Clever Minds.

 The film is based around the Philippines' first documented serial killer, Severino Mallari, and has three intertwined main storylines set in different periods (1840s, 1940s, and 2023).
-The film described as "partly fictional" follows the story of John Rey and Jonathan in the latter two timelines.
+The film, described as "partly fictional," follows the story of John Rey and Jonathan in the latter two timelines.

 It took four years for the film to be made and took place in various historical sites in the Philippines.
 A village set in Lipa, Batangas was also specifically done for the film since no location owner in the area where the historical Mallari lived gave their consent due to the "sensitive topic" tackled in the film. was spent for the production of the film, which is also made to meet the standards of distributor Warner Bros.

 Pascual was also the first choice to portray the film's three main characters.
 If Pascual had declined, the casting of one actor for multiple characters would have not been made.

 Music

-The theme song for Mallari is "Pag-Ibig Na Sumpa" which was performed by Juan Karlos.
-Xergio Ramos and Emil Dela Rosa were responsible for the song's arrangement while Quest did the composition.
-This is Karlos' first song which was used in a feature film soundtrack.
+The theme song for Mallari is "Pag-Ibig Na Sumpa", which was performed by Juan Karlos.
+Xergio Ramos and Emil Dela Rosa were responsible for the song's arrangement, while Quest did the composition.
+This is Karlos' first song, which was used in a feature film soundtrack.